Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$

-which have a priori no reason to be comparable to differences $[f(\gamma^N)^{1/2} - f(\tilde\gamma^N)^{1/2}]^2$.\\ Note also that Lemma~\ref{lemm_projec_dynamics_onto_local} is not a statement about the contour dynamics \emph{conditioned} to stay inside $\e$, but about the \emph{full} dynamics.
+Note also that Lemma~\ref{lemm_projec_dynamics_onto_local} is not a statement about the contour dynamics \emph{conditioned} to stay inside $\e$, but about the \emph{full} dynamics.
 This is an important point: the jump rates of a conditioned dynamics would be non-local, whereas we really need locality to later project the dynamics onto $1$-dimensional particle dynamics.\demo \end{rmk}